Writing NSW is managed by our CEO and staff who are responsible to a volunteer Board.

-Jeanne is responsible for the organisation’s financial and office management as well as venue hire of Garry Owen House.
+Jeanne is responsible for the organisation’s financial management and governance.

 A team of caretakers is responsible for the upkeep of the Writing NSW building and facilities including cleaning, gardening, room set-up and maintenance.

-Jane has over twenty five years experience as a lawyer and senior executive across a range of roles in the professional services sector including law, medical defence and insurance.
-As a former partner in commercial law and currently a senior business manager with Asia Pacific responsibilities, Jane has a focus on facilitating strategic change to meaningfully improve commercial outcomes, staff engagement and customer satisfaction.
-Jane is a passionate supporter and volunteer in the charitable and creative arts sector, and leads a Committee within her business focused on the advancement of women into senior leadership roles.
-Jane has been the convenor of several book clubs and has a deep love of literature.
-Jane joined the NSWWC Board and the Governance Committee in February 2016.
+Jane has over twenty-five years of experience as a lawyer and senior executive across a range of roles in the professional services sector including law, insurance, and financial services.
+As a former partner specialising in dispute resolution and currently a senior manager with risk and compliance responsibilities, Jane has a focus on facilitating strategic change to meaningfully improve commercial outcomes, risk management, staff engagement and customer satisfaction.
+Pursuing her passion for the creative arts, Jane has studied Art and Business at the Sotheby’s Institute of Art in London and is currently undertaking a Master of Museum and Heritage Studies.